Aethodia/Legislation/leg/LegalTextualSpec.rst

             #.
 Depends

                 #.
 (TODO)
                 #.
-Legislation is not considered to depend upon this law simply because it is compliant with the specifications of this law.
+Legislation is not considered to depend upon this law simply because it is compliant with the specifications of this law [5].

             #.
 References